[Solved] “502 Bad Gateway Nginx” Error

 4. Temporary Glitches: Internet connections aren’t perfect.
 Temporary network issues, glitches, or even server restarts can contribute to the 502 error.

-Solution: How to Fix the 502 Bad Gateway Error
+Solution: How to Fix this Error

 1. Refresh the Page: